How to Stop Dogs from Digging

 More things you can consider in how to stop a dog from digging:

-Always supervise.
+Stop a dog from digging with supervision.
 Make extra efforts to supervise and keep watch of your dog whenever he's out on the lawn.
 When you see your dog beginning to dig, distract him by blowing a whistle, calling him out or by clapping your hands.
 By the time he pays attention to you, redirect him to proper behavior.

 These supplements contain L-Tryptophan, an amino acid, considered as a natural anti-depressant, that produces serotonin, which is key in regulating responses to stress & anxiety.
 And with Organic Passion Flower that helps regulate mood and manage stress, anxiety and some forms of pain and promotes calmness to anxious behavior without resulting in sleepiness.